 10. Lao Beer (Bia Lao)

-While Lao beer is not technically food, it is an essential companion of any dish when your in the country.
-It is the most famous brand of beer found in Laos, and widely considered to be the best tasting beer in the region.
+While Lao beer is not technically food, it is an essential companion to any dish when you are in Laos.
+It is the most famous brand of beer found in Laos, and is widely considered to be the best-tasting beer in the region.
 Lao beer is traditionally served with ice in small glasses, where it is enjoyed amongst friends and families.
 If you find yourself invited for a glass, be prepared to finish a few more bottles than you may expect!

 Join A Culinary Tour

-Tiger Trail Travel also has a half day street food tour which starts near the morning market, takes in local Lao coffee by the Mekong River and includes nearby local restaurants that are a quick bicycle ride away.
-It’s an inexpensive and easy biking tour (bikes supplied) and you’ll discover places you wouldn’t otherwise see.
+Tiger Trail Travel has a half day street food tour which starts near the morning market, takes in local Lao coffee by the Mekong River and includes nearby local restaurants that are a quick bicycle ride away.
+Local places are frequently changing so this is a great way to discover hidden places favored by locals.
+It’s an inexpensive and easy biking tour (bikes and gear supplied) and you’ll discover places you wouldn’t otherwise see.

 Original post by Kyle Wagner 2014.
 More Lao Food information.